daniellerch/hstego/README.md

 ## Command line examples:

-HStego is a command line tool.
+HStego can be used from the command line.
 Here are some examples of how to use it.

 Example using bitmap images: